-Thought I’d start off the new year by share what we feel are the best beaches in Australia to get you inspired for your own trip Down Under.
+Thought I’d start off the new year by sharing what we feel are the best beaches in Australia to get you inspired for your own trip Down Under.

-It’s the middle of summer in Oz after all and Australia is about the beaches.
+It’s the middle of summer in Oz after all and Australia is all about the beaches.

 It’s the smell and taste of salt water.
 The suns rays on your back.
 The sand between your toes.
 The smell of sunscreen being applied to your face.
 The cool breeze that blows on a hot day.
 Beach side BBQ’s and picnics on the grass.
 Reading a book or listening to tunes.
 Thongs (flip flops) board shorts and a singlet.
 A towel over the shoulder.
 A morning walk or a sunset drink.
 Building sandcastles with the kids.
 Body surfing and beach cricket.
 Smiling faces and tanned skin.

 In case you didn’t know, Australia’s coastline stretches for 50,000 kilometres and is linked by over 10,000 beaches.
 That’s a lot of beaches in Australia.

 Whilst I have barely put a dent in that number, after traveling around Australia for the past 15 months I think I’ve set foot on many of Australia’s best beaches.

 So it got me thinking what beaches I would recommend if you were visiting Australia?

 To be honest this list could be HUGE and it’s difficult to narrow down.
 I haven’t visited South Australia yet and still have the bottom half of Western Australia to go (they will be added later).

 But, if I had to suggest my favourite beaches in Australia so far that I have personally visited, here they are state by state.